Sinister Slaughter

 Sinister Slaughter is the second full-length album by American death metal band Macabre and was released in 1993 by Nuclear Blast Records.
 The cover artwork is a parody on the Beatles album Sgt.
-Pepper's Lonely Hearts Club Band featuring the band members, serial killers and mass murderers instead of famous people.
+Pepper's Lonely Hearts Club Band featuring the band members, serial killers and mass murderers.
 The album was re-released in 2000 in a digipak that included the songs off the Behind the Wall of Sleep EP as bonus tracks.

+The album's sound has been described as "very unique, offbeat murder metal."
+The album explores lyrical themes pertaining to serial killers.